CfSOtago/GREENGridData/examples/README.md

 ## Example code

 The code in this folder provides R/Rmd code for simple extraction and analysis of the cleaned safe project data.
+You will need to download the [cleaned data package](https://cfsotago.github.io/GREENGridData/) and to adjust your file paths to suit your setup before running the code.
+The code maked extensive use of package functions so make sure you install it first.
+You may need to look at the [package function code](../R/) to understand what these do.

 You can probably find better (and quicker) ways to do this. #YMMV.

  * extractCleanGridSpy1minCircuits.R - searches across the safe grid spy data for a given string in the circuit labels between two dates (inclusive).
 It saves the results as a .csv.gz file.
 Has been used to extract 'Heat Pump' and 'Hot Water' profiles.
 This code is best run from the command line e.g. using `> Rscript extractCleanGridSpy1minCircuits.R` (more info on [Rscript](https://www.rdocumentation.org/packages/utils/versions/3.5.1/topics/Rscript));
  * testHouseholdPower.Rmd - loads a given grid spy data file and produces a mean power (W) profile plot for all circuits by year and month.
 Produces the matching pdf output.

-The code maked extensive use of package functions.
-You will need to look at the [package function code](../../R/) to understand what has been done.

 We keep a log of [issues](https://github.com/dataknut/nzGREENGridDataR/issues?q=is%3Aissue+label%3Aexamples) - if you detect a new problem with the data (or code) please open a new [issue](https://github.com/dataknut/nzGREENGridDataR/issues?q=is%3Aissue+label%3Aexamples).